davidwcleary/AMGD/README.md

 1834    1       Chicken Salad Bowl
 ```

 `cat` on the other hand will show you everything...REGARDLESS OF HOW BIG YOUR FILE IS!!
-So how would you know how many lines are in your file to avoid an ever scrolling terminal window.
-Here we can use `wc` literally ***word count***
+So how would you know how many lines or characters are in your file to avoid an ever scrolling terminal screen.
+Here we can use `wc` literally ***word count*** to find out.
+Let's use `man wc` to look first at the default behaviour.

 ```shell
 $ man wc